damieng/pixelworld/README.md

 This is a tool I have been using for a number of years to convert my own fonts into a variety of formats available from https://damieng.com/fonts/zx-origins/

-It also contains bulk-ripping "dump" and "hunt" for bitmap fonts that currently supports a variety of strategies.
+It also contains bulk-ripping `dump` and `hunt` commands for obtaining ZX Spectrum RAW 768 byte/.ch8 files from memory dumps and snapshots.

 The code is in need of clean-up in various places, please bear with me.